OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

     * _Adding a requirement to an entity:_

-Scroll down to the “Add requirement” section; then, select the desired entity from the dropdown menu; a list of all existing entities will be shown; finally, add the vaccine code to add to that entity’s constraints and press the “Add” button.
+Scroll down to the “Add requirement” section; then, select the desired entity from the dropdown menu; a list of all existing entities will be shown; finally, add the vaccine code to add to that entity’s requirements and press the “Add” button.
 Note that if you wrote a non existing vaccine code, the system correctly wouldn’t allow it, notifying the error back to the user.

 <img width="1302" alt="add requirement" src="https://github.com/OrdnasselaOttogim/BlockchainProject/assets/71702362/7cb26f9c-ca2d-4121-b9a1-c9dcb3ad268b">